Friedrich-Stolz Award

 Friedrich-Stolz Award 2023 (Academia)

-Award Committee 2023: Dr. Ingo Hartung (external), Prof. Dr. Stefan Laufer (DPhG), Prof. Dr. Peter H. Seeberger (external; Chair ), Prof. Dr. Holger Stark (GDCh; substitute for Prof. Dr. Anna Hirsch), Dr. Franz von Nussbaum (GDChe), Prof. Dr. Bernhard Wünsch (DPhG),
+Prize Committee 2023: Dr. Ingo Hartung (external), Prof. Dr. Stefan Laufer (DPhG), Prof. Dr. Peter H. Seeberger (external; Chair ), Prof. Dr. Holger Stark (GDCh; representative for Prof. Dr. Anna Hirsch), Dr. Franz von Nussbaum (GDChe), Prof. Dr. Bernhard Wünsch (DPhG),

 No participation due to bias : Prof. Dr. Anna Hirsch (GDCh)

 "The award-winning work initially enabled the validation of sGC as a highly relevant cardiovascular target with early lead structures and the first clinical candidates.
-The active ingredients Riociguat and Vericiguat - both sGC stimulators - were developed based on the work of Prof. Dr. Joachim Mittendorf and Dr. Markus Follmanns successfully approved as a drug.
-Riociguat is now used to treat pulmonary arterial hypertension, Vericiguat for the treatment of chronic heart failure.
-Based on Dr. Michael Hahn's work, in addition to the sGC stimulators mentioned, sGC activators are now also in advanced clinical testing the runcaciguat as a treatment option for chronic kidney disease.
-The team's performance and innovative strength vividly demonstrate the key role of medicinal chemistry in the discovery of fundamental pharmacological principles and how medicinal chemistry can work for the benefit of patients."
+The active ingredients riociguat and vericiguat - both sGC stimulators - were developed based on the work of Prof. Dr. Joachim Mittendorf and Dr. Markus Follmanns successfully approved as medication.
+Riociguat is now used to treat pulmonary arterial hypertension, vericiguat to treat chronic heart failure.
+Based on Dr. Michael Hahn's work, in addition to the sGC stimulators mentioned, sGC activators are now also in advanced clinical testing.
+This is how "We tested runcaciguat as a treatment option for chronic kidney disease.
+The team's performance and innovative strength clearly demonstrate the key role medicinal chemistry plays in researching fundamental pharmacological principles and how medicinal chemistry can work for the benefit of patients."

 No participation due to bias : Dr. Ingo Hartung (external), Dr. Franz von Nussbaum (GDCh)